btcpayserver/btcpayserver-doc/FAQ.md

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin (on-chain and via the Lightning Network) and altcoins directly, with no fees, transaction cost or a middleman.

-BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
-Payments with BTCPay go directly to your wallet, which increases the privacy and security.
-Your private keys are never uploaded to the server.
-There is no address re-use since each invoice generates a new address deriving from your xpubkey.

-## BTCPay vs other processors?
+## Why should I choose BTCPay over other processors?

 The most significant advantage of BTCPay over other processors is that it is entirely free and open-source, non-custodial software, created by the community.
 While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.
-Furthermore, BTCPay will enable you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.

 BTCPay is a self-hosted software.
 This means that you are your own payment processor.
 There are no subscriptions, no transaction fees.
-While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.
-There's no third-party involvement which significantly increases the censorship-resistance, privacy, and security.
+There's no third-party involvement which significantly increases the censorship-resistance, privacy, and security for you and your customers.
+Furthermore, BTCPay will enable you to become a processor yourself, so that you can offer different packages and help spread the adoption locally or globally.

 With BTCPay, you are your own bank.

-Furthermore, BTCPay allows you to become a processor yourself so that you can offer different packages and help spread the adoption locally or globally.

 ## Why are everyone so excited about BTCPay?

 The community is excited about BTCPay and often recommends it to merchants or content creators because it offers a direct way for store-owners and charities to receive Bitcoin payments, which significantly improves the privacy of the customers/donors.

-BTCPay provides a censorship-resistant way of accepting bitcoin.
-The fact that the software is free and open-source gives a great opportunity for developers to build things and integrations on top of BTCPay.
+BTCPay doesn't compromise on censorship-resistance, which is one of the main feature of Bitcoin.
+Besides that, being free and open-source it gives a great opportunity for developers to build things and integrations on top of BTCPay.

-## How much it costs to run BTCPay Server?
+## How much does it cost to run BTCPay Server?

 BTCPay is a free software.
 You can run it as a self-hosted solution on your own local server, or use a hosting provider, which is what a majority of users do.
 Additionally, you can use a third-party BTCPay host and attach your store to it.

-For a self-hosted option, the price depends on a hosting provider of your choice.
-Be sure to choose the VPS which meets the minimal requirements.
+If you choose to host it externally, the price depends obviously on the hosting provider.
+Be sure to choose a VPS which meets the minimal requirements in RAM and storage.

-The low-priced VPS servers which community tested with the BTCPay start at around [9$/month](https://medium.com/@BtcpayServer/hosting-btcpayserver-on-lunanode-bf9ef5fff75b).
+The low-priced VPS servers tested by the community start at around [9$/month](https://medium.com/@BtcpayServer/hosting-btcpayserver-on-lunanode-bf9ef5fff75b).

 The Microsoft Azure servers are slightly [easier to deploy](https://github.com/btcpayserver/btcpayserver-doc/blob/master/AzureDeployment.md), but that comfort comes with a higher price-tag of roughly 65$/month.
-The price for the Azure servers can be reduced to approximately 25$/month after the initial sync with [penny-pinching](https://github.com/btcpayserver/btcpayserver-doc/blob/master/AzurePennyPinching.md).
+However, the price for the Azure servers can be reduced to approximately 25$/month after the initial sync with [penny-pinching](https://github.com/btcpayserver/btcpayserver-doc/blob/master/AzurePennyPinching.md).

 ### Why do I need a VPS?
 Can't I just run BTCPay on my home computer?

 Just like you can host a website locally, you can do it with BTCPay.
-Please be aware that your PC would have to meet the minimal requirements and also run 24/7 if you don't want interruptions.
-While local hosting is good for testing, for production it's really not a viable solution.
+Please be aware that your PC would have to meet the minimal requirements and also run 24/7 if you don't want interruptions of service.

+You might also not want to expose your home IP address for an activity related to payment and money.

+For all these reasons, while local hosting is good for testing, it's really not a viable solution on production.

 ### Can the cost of running BTCPay on Microsoft Azure be reduced?